In 2018, our packaging team’s sustainability initiatives resulted in 2.5 million pounds in savings.

 Note: Due to the breadth of input materials used in production and packaging, we cannot report on the total weight of materials used throughout the company until we have a reliable process to measure and track this information.

-We reduced the cap weight for our SKIPPY® peanut butter jars, which resulted in less plastic and a more efficient packing method.
-These changes resulted in a material reduction of over 790,000 pounds.
+We reduced the jar height of our Herb Ox® bouillon jars, which resulted in less plastic and corrugate use and improved shipping efficiencies.
+These changes resulted in a material reduction of over 28,000 pounds.